 Climate Talks Deadlocked As Clashes Erupt Outside

-Danish police fired pepper spray and beat protesters with batons outside the U.N. climate conference on Wednesday, as disputes inside left major issues unresolved just two days before world leaders hope to sign a historic agreement to fight global warming.
+Danish police and protesters clashed outside the U.N. climate conference in Copenhagen on Wednesday, as disputes inside the 193-nation summit threatened to derail a historic global warming agreement.

-With the talks clearly deadlocked, Connie Hedegaard, former Danish climate minister, resigned from the conference presidency to allow her boss, Danish Prime Minister Lars Loekke Rasmussen to preside as world leaders from 115 nations streamed into Copenhagen.
-She was to continue overseeing the closed-door negotiations.
+The impasse led Connie Hedegaard, former Danish climate minister, to resign from the conference presidency in order to allow her boss, Danish Prime Minister Lars Loekke Rasmussen, to preside over two days of formal meetings involving world leaders.
+Hedegaard was to continue overseeing closed-door negotiations.

-"I regret to report we have been unable to reach agreement," John Ashe of Antigua, chairman of one negotiating group, reported to conference Wednesday morning.
+"I regret to report we have been unable to reach agreement," John Ashe of Antigua, chairman of one negotiating group, told the conference Wednesday morning.

-In those overnight talks, the American delegation apparently objected to a proposed text it felt might bind the United States prematurely to reducing greenhouse gas emissions, before the U.S. Congress acts on the required legislation.
+During the overnight talks, the American delegation apparently objected to a proposed text it felt might bind the United States prematurely to reducing greenhouse gas emissions, before Congress acts on the required legislation.
 U.S. envoys insisted, for example, on replacing the word "shall" with the conditional "should."

 "A lot of things are in play," said Fred Krupp of the U.S. Environmental Defense Fund.
 "This is the normal rhythm of international negotiations."